Domestic violence in Pakistan: Honour killing

 On April 21, 2001, the national government leader Pervez Musharraf declared that honour killings were "vigorously condemned" by the government and would be treated as murder.
-The Ministry of Women Development set up ten crisis centres to help the victims of domestic violence and raise the awareness level of the people on this issue.
+The Ministry of Women Development set up ten crisis centres to help victims of domestic violence and raise public awareness.
 Particularly in 2004, Pakistan's Criminal Law (Amendment) Act passed that provided legal protection for women against any offense committed by family members for the sake of honour.
 However, Pakistan's legal system has done little to uphold this legislation.
 The National Commission on the Status of Women reports that Pakistan is doing little to bring justice to perpetrators.
 If the family of the victim forgives the perpetrator, then the perpetrator will be set free despite clear violation of Pakistani law.
 Oftentimes, families who are caught in an honour killing case come from rural areas where families must work together in a village on the daily to live.
 When an honour killing occurs, the family of the victim are highly likely to forgive the perpetrator based on what elders of the village advise them to do.